JukkaL/alore2mypy/README.md

 alore2mypy
 ==========

-Tool for converting Alore code to mypy
+This is a tool for converting Alore code to mypy (http://www.mypy-lang.org/).